plinioprado/jsrocket/README.md

 There are 2 modules for rendering: styled div (ship) and svg (other objects).
 Over time the ship will migrate to svg.

-The rendered objectes are created when the app is initiated and updated on certain events (like zoom change) or each loop cycle of 0.1s.
+The rendered objects are created when the app is initiated and updated on certain events (like zoom change) or each loop cycle of 0.1s.

 The position, speed and acceleration are handled in polar coordinates r (ray in m) and dec (declinaton in degrees).